Month: October 2024

 8 AM – 3 PM MONDAY, NOV 11 CARPOOLING FROM DERRY CHURCH

-Members of the Monday Night Study Group invite you to join them for a tour and volunteer opportunity at the Mennonite Central Committee in Lancaster.
+Members of the Monday Night Study Group invite you to join them for a tour and volunteer opportunity at the Mennonite Central Committee’s Material Resource Center in Ephrata.
 We’ll learn about their operations, then they’ll put us to work doing whatever projects are available that day.
 Dress comfortably.
 When we finish by 1 pm, we’ll stop for lunch at Fox Meadow Creamery (you’re responsible for your own meal) before heading back to church.
 RSVP to Claudia Holtzman by Thursday, Nov 7.

 Hurricane Recovery Update from the Montreat Conference Center